What we do

 Two girls walk across grass.

-Sightsavers India works in 8 states & 20 cities, extending eye services to the remote heartlands of India.
+Sightsavers India works in 10 States, 16 cities, extending eye health services and enabling inclusion in the remote heartlands of India.

 Where we work